Infineon/mtb-example-wifi-wps-enrollee/README.md

 6. Press SW2 to start scanning for WPS-enabled APs.

-7. Do the following depending on the mode of WPS configured in `WPS_MODE_CONFIG`:
+7. Do the following depending on the mode of WPS configured in `WPS_MODE_CONFIG` macro present in wps_enrollee_task.h file:

    ####  **WPS PBC mode:**